-28. New standards and interpretations not yet adopted
+29. New standards and interpretations not yet adopted

-A number of new standards are effective for annual periods beginning after 1 January 2020 and earlier application is permitted; however, the Group has not early adopted the new or amended standards in preparing these consolidated financial statements.

-The following amended standards and interpretations are not expected to have a significant impact on the Group's consolidated financial statements.
+A number of new standards and interpretations are effective for annual periods beginning after 1 January 2021 and earlier application is permitted; however, the Company has not early adopted the new or amended standards in preparing these financial statements.
+The following new and amended standards are not expected to have a significant impact on the Company's financial statements:

-- COVID-19-Related Rent Concessions (Amendment to IFRS 16). - Onerous Contracts Cost of Fulfilling a Contract (Amendments to IAS 37) - Interest Rate Benchmark Reform Phase 2 (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16) - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16). - Reference to Conceptual Framework (Amendments to IFRS 3); - Classification of Liabilities as Current or Non-current (Amendments to IAS 1) - IFRS 17 Insurance Contracts and amendments to IFRS 17 Insurance Contracts
+- COVID-19-Related Rent Concessions beyond 30 June 2021 (Amendment to IFRS 16). - Onerous contracts Cost of Fulfilling a Contract (Amendments to IAS 37) - Annual Improvements to IFRS Standards 2018-2020. - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16). - Reference to Conceptual Framework (Amendments to IFRS 3). - Classification of Liabilities as Current or Non-current (Amendments to IAS 1). - IFRS 17 Insurance Contracts and amendments to IFRS 17 Insurance Contracts. - Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2). - Definition of Accounting Estimates (Amendments to IAS 8). - Deferred Tax related to assets and liabilities arising from a single transaction (Amendments to IAS 12).

-29. Subsequent events
+30. Subsequent events